Downloading Kung FuWhy You Can't Read Your Way to Understanding

 This is the part nobody wants to talk about.
 Being wrong is painful.
 Not painful in a vague, philosophical sense.
 Painful the way embarrassment is painful.
 You feel it in your chest.

 The irony is that the surrender is temporary.
 Once the fundamentals are automatic, you have more freedom than you started with.
 The pianist who submitted to years of scales can now improvise.
-The programmer who ground through hundreds of exercises can now architect systems.
+The programmer who worked through hundreds of exercises can now architect systems.
 The mechanical submission is the price of cognitive freedom.
 But in the moment, it does not feel like freedom.
 It feels like obedience.

 These two emotional barriers, the pain of correction and the aversion to following prescribed steps, do not just make people avoid practice.
 They make people opponents of it.
 Half the people you know will tell you, unprompted, that they are “not math people.”
 This is treated as a fixed fact about their brains, as innate as eye colour.
 In most cases, it is not.
 It is the product of a system that failed to teach properly: wrong lesson, wrong level, wrong time.
 The student fell behind, the curriculum moved on, and they concluded they were fundamentally incapable.
 Once you believe that, correction stops being feedback and starts being punishment.
 Of course you would hate testing.
 Of course you would take aim at it.
 Of course you would become an opponent of the whole exercise.
 The aversion is completely rational.
 The premise is false.